 There is no question that the search for more sustainable boat building materials is being intensified for a number of environmental reasons.
 Not least, because our industry is still struggling to find end-of-life solutions for millions of tons of virtually indestructible composites that have been incorporated in boat hulls since the middle of last century.
 The first fiberglass speedboat was constructed in the US around 1954, and before that, of course, wood was the main material of choice for most types of leisure craft.

-The alternative from nature.
+The perfect alternative construction material from nature

 Wood from trees is as natural as the earth itself, and in many ways, it is the perfect sustainable material.
 So, will we see it emerging as a more widely adopted alternative as the future unfolds?
 Writing in the European Boat Builder magazine a while back, Tony Jones summed it up perfectly: “The wish list for the ideal boatbuilding material runs something like this - needs to be strong in compression and tension, have good shear strength, be readily available at reasonable cost, have a range of physical characteristics to suit different structural requirements, be attractive with a wide variety of finishes, amenable to post production customisation, be derived from an organic and sustainable source - and be recyclable / biodegradable - Well, such a material exists, it’s called wood.”